 2 lbs pork shoulder

-3 cups of Whole30 compliant broth (chicken, veggie or beef all work well)
+3 cups of Whole30 compatible broth (chicken, veggie or beef all work well)

 1 Tbs. of sea salt